On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth: Introduction

 \section{Introduction}

 Wall-pressure fluctuations in turbulent wall-bounded flows underpin acoustic noise, structural fatigue, and the performance of flow-control devices.
 In incompressible turbulence, the pressure satisfies a Poisson equation whose right-hand side contains two source terms: a linear (rapid) term coupling the mean shear to the fluctuating velocity field and a nonlinear (slow) term from quadratic velocity--velocity interactions; a viscous (Stokes) term arises from the Neumann boundary condition enforcing no slip at the wall.
-As the friction Reynolds number, $\delta^+\equiv \delta u_\tau/\nu$, increases, the viscous contribution becomes progressively less important and the linear and nonlinear mechanisms dominate \citep{kim_structure_1989,hoyas_scaling_2006,gerolymos_wall_2013}.
-Here, $\delta$ is the boundary-layer thickness, $u_\tau$ is the frictional velocity, and $\nu$ is the kinematic viscosity.
+As the friction Reynolds number, $\delta^+\equiv \delta u_\tau/\nu$, increases, the viscous contribution becomes progressively less important and the linear and nonlinear mechanisms dominate \citep{kim_structure_1989,jimenez2008turbulent,gerolymos_wall_2013}.
+Here, $\delta$ is the boundary-layer thickness and half-height in channel, $u_\tau$ is the friction velocity, and $\nu$ is the kinematic viscosity.

 Experiments and simulations have mapped the spectral and spatial origins of wall pressure: High frequencies are associated with the near-wall cycle, intermediate frequencies with the logarithmic region, and low frequencies with the outer flow \citep{farabee_spectral_1991,gibeau_low-_2021,dacome_scaling_2025,deshpande_source_2025}.
-DNS at moderate $\delta^+$ confirms that buffer layer eddies contribute strongly to both linear and nonlinear pressure, with viscous effects confined to the smallest scales \citep{kim_structure_1989,choi_space-time_1990,chang_relationship_1999,hu_wall_2006,lee_direct_2015,anantharamu_analysis_2020,yang_wavenumberfrequency_2022}.
+DNS at moderate $\delta^+$ confirms that buffer layer eddies contribute strongly to both linear and nonlinear pressure, with viscous effects confined to the smallest scales \citep{kim_structure_1989,choi_space-time_1990,chang_relationship_1999,hu_wall_2006,lee_direct_2015,anantharamu_analysis_2020,yang_wavenumber-frequency_2022}.
 The wall-normal structure of the sources has been examined directly \citep{kim_structure_1989,anantharamu_analysis_2020}.
-More broadly, wall-flow theory points to inner (viscous-scaled) and outer (boundary layer--scaled) regions \citep{bradshaw_inactive_1967,panton_correlation_2017,deshpande_active_2025}, and pressure can be modelled as contributions from these separate regions.
-Figure~\ref{fig:inner- outer-function schematic}(a) graphically depicts the procedure proposed by \citet{massey_eddy_2025}.
+More broadly, wall-flow theory points to inner (viscous-scaled) and outer (boundary layer--scaled) regions \citep{bradshaw_inactive_1967,panton_correlation_2017,deshpande_active_2025}, and that pressure can be modelled as contributions from these separate regions.
+Figure~\ref{fig:inner- outer-function schematic}(a) graphically depicts the procedure proposed by \citet{massey_eddy_2025}. \rthree{Figure~\ref{fig:inner- outer-function schematic}(a) describes the spectral structure of the wall-pressure itself; no attribution of specific spectral features to $\mathcal{L}$ or $\mathcal{Q}$ is implied.}